Lechon Asado

 Storage instructions

-To store: After cooling, transfer the leftover roasted pork to an airtight container and store it in the fridge for 3 to 4 days.
+To store: After cooling, transfer the leftover roasted pork to an airtight container and store it in the fridge for up to 4 days.

 To freeze: Portion the cooked and cooled pork in airtight freezer-safe containers.
-Freeze for 1 to 2 months.
+Freeze for 2 months.
 Thaw the leftovers in the fridge before reheating.

 To reheat: You can reheat the leftover Cuban roast pork in the microwave or in a skillet over medium heat with a splash of the reserved marinade to prevent it from drying out.